Biffy Clyro announce 2020 UK arena tour – promising "the best thing you've ever fucking seen"

-Biffy Clyro have announced details of a UK arena tour to celebrate their new album ‘A Celebration Of Endings‘.
+Biffy Clyro have announced details of a UK and European arena tour to celebrate their new album ‘A Celebration Of Endings‘.
 Full dates and ticket details are below.

-Having shared launch single ‘Instant History‘ and the follow-up ‘End Of‘ from their Rich Costey-produced eighth album (due on May 15), the Scottish trio have now confirmed that they’ll be hitting the road for shows in Aberdeen, Glasgow, Nottingham, Newcastle, Birmingham, London, Manchester, Leeds, Belfast, Cardiff and Bournemouth in September and October.
+Having shared launch single ‘Instant History‘ and the follow-up ‘End Of‘ from their Rich Costey-produced eighth album (due on May 15), the Scottish trio have now confirmed that they’ll be hitting the road for shows in Aberdeen, Glasgow, Nottingham, Newcastle, Birmingham, London, Manchester, Leeds, Belfast, Cardiff and Bournemouth in September and October – before heading to Europe and Australia.

 Speaking to NME about what to expect from the tour, frontman Simon Neil said that fans should await “a spectacle”.